-Payment for signs will be made at the applicable unit price bid per square metre for "Supply of Signs, 1⁄2" Plywood", "Supply of Signs, 31⁄4" Plywood", "Supply of Signs, Aluminum", or "Supply of Signs, Extruded Aluminum".
+Payment for signs will be made at the applicable unit price bid per square metre for "Supply of Signs, 1⁄2" Plywood ", "Supply of Signs, 3⁄4" Plywood", "Supply of Signs, Aluminum", or "Supply of Signs, Extruded Aluminum".
 This payment will be full compensation for the manufacture and supply of the signs to the worksite and all labour, materials, equipment, tools and incidentals necessary to complete the Work.

-5.20 SUPPLY OF LINE PAINTING MATERIALS1
+5.20 SUPPLY OF 1 LINE PAINTING AND MESSAGE MARKING MATERIALS

-5.20.1 GENERAL1
+5.20.
+1 GENER AL1

-MATERIALS1
+5.20.
+2 MATERI ALS1

-SAMPLING AND TESTING1
+5.20.
+3 SAMPLI NG AND TESTING1

-5.20.4 SUPPLY, HANDLING AND STORAGE1
+5.20.
+4 SUPPLY /, HANDLING AND STORAGE1

-MEASUREMENT AND PAYMENT
+5.20.
+5 PAYMEI NT2

-5.20 SUPPLY OF LINE PAINTING MATERIALS
+5.20 SUPPLY OF LINE PAINTING AND MESSAGE MARKING MATERIALS

-This specification applies to contracts that require the Contractor to supply line painting and pavement message marking materials.
+This specification applies to Contracts that require the Contractor to supply line painting and pavement message marking materials.

-The Contractor shall choose the glass beads, paint, and durable paint materials to be supplied from the list of Proven Products shown in the Alberta Infrastructure and Transportation Products List, found on the Department's web page.
-The Contractor shall be responsible for ensuring that the quality of the paint and beads supplied meets the requirements specified.
+The Contractor shall choose the glass beads, paint, and durable marking materials to be supplied from the Alberta Transportation Products List, found on the Department's website.
+The Contractor shall be responsible for ensuring that the quality of the paint and beads supplied meet the requirements specified.